 Hurricane Dorian And The Islands Of The Bahamas

 NASSAU, Bahamas, Sept.
-1, 2019 /PRNewswire/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian, which has been upgraded to a Category 5 hurricane.
-Hurricane Dorian is expected to remain extremely dangerous through Monday, September 2 as it slowly moves west, tracking over parts of the Northwestern Bahamas on Sunday, September 1.
+2, 2019 /PRNewswire/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian which has been downgraded to an extremely dangerous Category 4 hurricane as it continues tracking west over Grand Bahama Island in the Northwestern Bahamas.

-"This is a dynamic weather system that we continue to monitor closely to ensure the safety of our residents and visitors," said Bahamas Ministry of Tourism & Aviation Director General Joy Jibrilu.
-"The Bahamas is an archipelago with more than 700 islands and cays, spread over 100,000 square miles, which means that the effects of Hurricane Dorian will vary greatly.
-While we are relieved that most of the nation will be unaffected, we are deeply concerned about our neighbors in The Abacos and Grand Bahama Island.
-At this time we are offering every level of support to these islands which will be impacted today."

-Resorts and attractions in the Bahamian capital of Nassau, as well as neighboring Paradise Island, remain open.
-The Lynden Pindling International Airport (LPIA) remains open as of noon today, and will issue another update at 3:00 p.m.
-EDT.
-Travelers should check with their airline directly as schedules may vary.
+Hurricane Dorian made landfall at around noon yesterday, Sunday, September 1, over Marsh Harbour on Great Abaco where it has severely damaged parts of the island's chain.
+Grand Bahama Island continues to experience catastrophic winds and storm surge as Hurricane Dorian inches westward at about one mile per hour.

 Hotels, resorts and tourism businesses throughout the Northwest Bahamas have activated their hurricane response programs and are taking all necessary precautions to protect visitors and residents.
 Visitors are strongly advised to check directly with airlines, hotels and cruise lines regarding possible impacts to travel plans.